istio/istio.io/content/en/docs/tasks/security/authorization/authz-dry-run/index.md

 * Follow the [Istio installation guide](/docs/setup/install/istioctl/) to install Istio.

 * Deploy Zipkin for checking dry-run tracing results.
 Follow the [Zipkin task](/docs/tasks/observability/distributed-tracing/zipkin/) to install Zipkin in the cluster.
-Make sure the sampling rate is set to 100 that allows you to quickly reproduce the trace span in the task.
+Make sure the sampling rate is set to 100 which allows you to quickly reproduce the trace span in the task.

 * Deploy Prometheus for checking dry-run metric results.
 Follow the [Prometheus task](/docs/tasks/observability/metrics/querying-metrics/) to install the Prometheus in the cluster.